 In the event of a scoring tie at any point in the season (including Week 1), the following tie-breaking criteria will be used:

 All free agents are acquired through a blind bidding system using your Free Agent Acquisition Budget (FAAB).
 Each team begins the season with a $1,000 FAAB.
 To place a claim, managers must submit a bid of at least $0.
 Since this is a blind bidding format, no team can see the amount others have bid on a player until after waivers are processed.
+When creating bids, you have the ability to adjust your priority order.
+This priority order will determine the order in which your winning bids are processed.

 Before Week 1, there are multiple preseason blind bidding windows: Wednesday, August 20th at 3:00PM ET; Wednesday, August 27th at 3:00PM ET; after this, it follows the same cadence as the regular season with 3 regular blind bidding periods: Wednesday, September 3, 2025 at 3:00 PM ET; Thursday, September 4, 2025 at 3:00 PM ET; and Sunday, September 7, 2025 at 11:00 AM ET.
 In-season blind bidding begins after Week 1 results are finalized and continues weekly through Week 18.
 During this period, the standard three weekly bidding deadlines are Wednesday and Thursday at 3:00 PM ET, and Sunday at 11:00 AM ET.